cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

     return 0;
 }
 ```
+That all being said, the Core Guidelines recommend to [avoid using `protected` data](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c133-avoid-protected-data), so please be mindful of this.

 You might have also noticed that we used the word `public` after the `:` symbol when using inheritance.
 But we could also technically use `protected` or `private` there.
 The difference is the following:
 - ✅ `[most common]` Using `public` maintains the access levels of all data and methods of the base class, **mimics an "is a" relationship** between classes
 - Using `protected` makes all the `public` attributes of the base class `protected` and leaves its `protected` and `private` members as is
-- Using `private` makes all the members of the base class `private`
+- Using `private` makes all the accessible members of the base class `private`, i.e., invisible to anybody including its own descendants.

-These are a bit hard to grasp.
-For example, using `private` inheritance means that we don't have direct access to any member of the base class at all!
-So in reality, when using inheritance we mostly use `public` inheritance.

-If you feel that there is a need to use `private` inheritance, in such cases it is better to use composition as opposed to inheritance, i.e., just store an object of the base class as a member of the previously derived class.
-This relationship is usually called **"implement in terms of"**.
-It makes sense, if we think about it - storing an object of another class achieves the same as inheriting privately from another object - we can only access the public methods of that other class while not exposing any of it to the outside!
+All in all, we mostly use `public` inheritance and the reason is that composition usually is more readable and less error prone while achieves the same things as `private` and, to some degree, `protected` inheritance.
+It makes sense, if we think about it - storing an object of another class achieves nearly the same as inheriting privately from such an object.
+In both cases we can access that other class while not exposing any of its data or methods to the outside!
+The main difference is that with composition we only can access the stored object's public interface, while inheritance also gives us access the protected part of the class we inherit from.

 <!-- TODO: need an example -->

 For example, if we want to implement a class `Zombie`, it would be wrong to inherit from `Human` as a zombie is not a human.
-But we could implement a zombie in terms of a human, meaning that we would still use the internal state of a human but only expose part of the interface to the outside.
+But we could implement a zombie "in terms of" a human, meaning that we would still use the internal state of a human but only expose part of the interface to the outside.

 #### Implicit upcasting
 Now one of the defining features of how inheritance was designed in C++ is that a pointer or a reference to any derived class can be **implicitly converted** to a pointer or a reference of the base class.
 This is commonly called **upcasting**, "up" referring to the dependency diagrams usually shown in such a way that an arrow points from `Derived` below to `Base` above.